Lynx-At0Mic/OSU-Capasitive-Touch-Keypad/README.md

 ## Step 5

--Place foil over the keys and fit them in to the housing leaving about 2cm toward the front of the housing to attach the wire later.
+- Place foil over the keys and fit them in to the housing leaving about 2cm toward the front of the housing to attach the wire later.
--I reccomend dabbing a glue stick on the keys first to stop the foil from lifting when you tap.
+- I reccomend dabbing a glue stick on the keys first to stop the foil from lifting when you tap.
--Slide the retainer through the housing and over the keys making sure that the foil is still sticking out.
+- Slide the retainer through the housing and over the keys making sure that the foil is still sticking out.
--Finaly, attach the wire to the foil with tape and stick down the assembely with hot glue, routing the wires through the hole in the back
+- Finaly, attach the wire to the foil with tape and stick down the assembely with hot glue, routing the wires through the hole in the back

 # Troubleshooting